openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

    >
    > We only expect to end up in this state if the previously boot commit didn't run MicroShift at all.
    > This fits the FIDO device onboarding (FDO) scenario.
 It is safe to delete
-   > the database in this state because its contents cannot be used by the
+   > the data in this state because its contents cannot be used by the
    > current commit and rolling back to that other commit will not result in
    > a running MicroShift.